SSWConsulting/SSW.Rules.Content/rules/connect-crm-to-microsoft-teams/rule.md

 archivedreason: null
 guid: 1b2a7623-45c8-4a45-a46a-c2c9150f9180
 ---
 Microsoft Teams is a great solution for organizing client files and conversations.
-Create a new Team for each of your clients, and if you have multiple projects for one client, use channels to keep them separate (there's no need to create a new Team for a new project).
+Create a new Team for each of your clients, and if you have multiple projects for one client, use Channels to keep them separate.
+There's no need to create a new Team just for a new project.

 Once you have this set up, it is likely that you want to have a link between your Teams instances and the associated CRM record.